 Technical documents are available in the !docs folder as PDFs.
 Also, to view online help, open a the Help window and explore the Table of Contents.

 Desktop shortcuts and tiles

 Start Menu and desktop shortcuts for Windows provide access to Workbench from the Windows desktop.
-Tiles on the Start and App screens provide the equivalent for Windows 8 (and later) and Windows Server 2012 (and later).

 The installer sets up shortcuts or tiles for the following applications: